Blog

 6. Reset your network settings

-2. Enter the commands (confirm each with Enter):
+2. Enter the commands (press Enter after each one):

 netsh winsock reset